RedPho/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-Toe game playable in web browser
+Tic-Tac-Toe game will be playable in browser